-The Construction of a Box Park is part of the Castries Market Redevelopment Project.
-The major activities undertaken to this point are the screening exercise to identify PAPs and discussions held with the Project Design Team to discuss the scope of the project and to identify the footprint of the project. consultations have also been held and will continue throughout the project, with the Castries Constituency Council, which is spearheading the consultation process and relocation of PAPs.
-The Promotion of the GRM and the implementation of the ARAP are the significant activities which will be undertaken during the next reporting period.
+The Upgrade to the Old Trafford Complex in Soufriere was initiated by the Soufriere Constituency Council (SCC) to increase the number of concessionaire booths within the complex, and in that way create opportunities for employment in the district.
+The major activities undertaken to this point are the screening exercise to identify PAPs and discussions held with the Project Design Team to discuss the scope of the project and to identify the footprint of the project.
+Consultations have also been held with the SCC represented by the Mayor and will continue throughout the project.
+The Screening Report has been approved and the draft ESMP prepared.
+The Promotion of the GRM and the issuing of bids for tender are the significant activities which will be undertaken during the next reporting period.

-B. Sub-projects and Program Activities
+B. Sub-projects Activities